Moderate cleric carries hopes of reformists in Iran vote

 Few question the revolutionary credentials of the mid-level Shi'ite cleric, who was active in the opposition that toppled the Shah in 1979.
 He remains on the security council and is also on the Expediency Council and the Assembly of Experts, two eminent advisory bodies in Iran's multi-tiered power structure.

-Rohani boasts military experience through prominent roles in Iran's 1980-88 war with Iraq, including as commander of national air defense, according to his official biography.
+Rohani boasts military experience through prominent roles in Iran's 1980-88 war with Iraq, including as commander of national air defence, according to his official biography.

 He has, however, maintained a centrist outlook shared with former president Rafsanjani, a close ally.